franchsli/whatsapp_clone_django/README.md

     - Add the "read more" function to messages.
     - Add the archived chats logic.
     - Use text truncation for the messages.
-    - Divide all the HTML in templates in partials and include them.
-    - Rename home app to chat.
     - Rename sender user field from message.
     - Add the create chats logic.
     - Improve readibility and scalability of consumers.